Study authors retract influential Lancet hydroxychloroquine article

 The anti-malarial drug has been controversial in part due to support from U.S. President Donald Trump, as well as implications of the study published in British medical journal the Lancet last month.

-The study’s authors said Surgisphere, the company that provided the data, would not transfer the full dataset for an independent review and that they “can no longer vouch for the veracity of the primary data sources.”
+The three authors said Surgisphere, the company that provided the data, would not transfer the full dataset for an independent review and that they “can no longer vouch for the veracity of the primary data sources.”

+The fourth author of the study, Dr. Sapan Desai, the CEO of Surgisphere, declined to comment on the retraction.

+The observational study published in the Lancet on May 22 looked at 96,000 hospitalized COVID-19 patients, some treated with the decades-old malaria drug.
+It claimed that those treated with hydroxychloroquine or the related chloroquine had higher risk of death and heart rhythm problems than patients who were not given the medicines.

 Surgisphere was not immediately available for comment.

-The Lancet in a statement said “there are many outstanding questions about Surgisphere and the data that were allegedly included in this study.”
+The Lancet in a statement said, “there are many outstanding questions about Surgisphere and the data that were allegedly included in this study.”

-Reporting by Michael Erman and Peter Henderson; Editing by Chris Reese and Tom Brown
+Reporting by Michael Erman and Peter Henderson; Editing by Tom Brown and Leslie Adler